M-Schrapel/EnvironZen/README.md

 This repository is provided by the Human-Computer Interaction Group at the University Hannover, Germany.
 For additional details, see our related i-com paper.
 The app and code is licsened under MIT license.
-For inquiries, please contact maximilian.schrapel@hci.uni-hannover.de The code was mainly developed by Janko Happe during this Master's thesis.
+For inquiries, please contact maximilian.schrapel@hci.uni-hannover.de The code was mainly developed by Janko Happe during his Master's thesis.